 In order to debunk the misconceptions, it is important to first discuss what endometriosis exactly is.

-Endometriosis is a chronic and often painful condition where tissue similar to the lining of the uterus grows outside of the womb.
+Endometriosis is a chronic and often painful condition where tissue similar to the lining of the uterus grows outside of the uterus.
 This tissue, known as endometrial implants, can appear on organs like the ovaries, fallopian tubes, or the outer surface of the uterus.
 Each month, these implants respond to hormonal changes, shedding blood and causing inflammation, which leads to symptoms like pelvic pain, heavy menstrual bleeding, and at times, infertility.

 Symptoms of Endometriosis